Choose the blog language

 Activate experimental autocomplete inputs

-This will show an autocomplete input in the sidebar of the editor instead of a dropdown for available contents in the connected sites.
+This will show an autocomplete input in the editor’s sidebar instead of a dropdown for available content in the connected sites.

 I decided to let this experimental since there are issues in the taxonomies.